konodyuk/obsidian-typing/docs/docs/guides/fields.md

     fields {
         i_am_a_normal_identifier: String
         "i have spaces": Number
-        "symbols like эти are included": List[Number]
+        "symbols like 官話 are included": List[Number]
     }
 }
 ```